dhis2/dhis2-docs-implementation/content/lmis/data-use-and-data-quality.md

 >>>>>>**Legend**: "Coefficient of variation"
 >>>>>**Show legend key** tag (appears as a white tick in a green field)
 >
->**MSR DV 12 - Monthly Stock Reporting / Stock distribution / Coefficient of Variation report / Last 12 month / Individual item / Health facility / Bar chart**
+>**MSR DV 11 - Monthly Stock Reporting / Stock distribution / Coefficient of Variation report / Last 12 month / Individual item / Health facility / Stacked bar chart**
 >This report provides the coefficient of variation (standard deviation of stock distribution divided by the average stock distribution) which is based on the previous six months for each of the twelve months for each item as a group of column charts.
 Since decimals cannot be displayed in this report the result of the actual calculation is multiplied by 10 and rounded to the next integer.
 >
->**Visualization type**: select "Bar"
+>**Visualization type**: select "Stacked bar"
->**Name \(*)**: "MSR DV 12 - Monthly Stock Reporting / Stock distribution / Coefficient of Variation report / Last 12 month / Individual item / Health facility / Bar chart"
+>**Name \(*)**: "MSR DV 11 - Monthly Stock Reporting / Stock distribution / Coefficient of Variation report / Last 12 month / Individual item / Health facility / Stacked bar chart"
 >>**Series**
 >>>**Period**: "Relative periods"
 >>>>**Period type**: "Months"